Updated monthly, always on the first.

 Please ensure all entries are single line spaced, and in standard Times New Roman 12pt. font.

-We have no length restrictions, but less is encouraged, although a powerfully written piece will be considered whatever the length.
-Try to keep it under 5000 words if you can.
+Length: please keep the short stories under 6000 words (it’s meant to be read in a sitting, right?).
 For poetry, submit at least 2 to give the readers a proper sampling of your work (unless it is an extended poem).

 Please ensure that the submission is properly edited for errors.